pingidentity/astro/packages/ui-library/README.md

 * How to contribute to the library
 * How to integrate the library into other npm based projects
 * How to build/release the library

+## Licenses

+The Library icons for Facebook, Twitter and LinkedIn are provided by Font Awesome.
+Their usage is governed by the Font Awesome Pro License (https://fontawesome.com/license).